 If you’re with a school group, there is a specific entrance to make the drop-off and pickup location seamless for drivers, teachers, students, and zoo staff.
 The Nina Mason Pulliam Children’s Trail Entrance is a student-focused entrance open through the months of October- May, Monday-Friday from 9 a.m. to 12 p.m.
 Your driver can enter from Galvin Parkway and park in the Zoo’s School Bus Parking Lot, right before the main parking lot.

 Make your group travel experience completely stress-free with bus rentals through National Charter Bus.
-Our nationwide services do all the legwork for you by working with our extensive network of charter bus rentals, varying from compact minibus rentals to full-sized, 56-passenger motorcoaches.
+Our nationwide services do all the legwork for you by working with our extensive network of charter bus rentals, varying from a selection of compact minibus rentals to full-sized, 56-passenger motorcoaches.
 We’ll work with your group’s specific needs to build a custom fleet to ensure every passenger has a safe, comfortable, and worry-free ride.

 Each state-of-the-art bus rental you book through us can come with a variety of amenities to enhance your group’s overall riding experience.
 Relax in plush, reclining seats, keep cool in an air-conditioned cabin, stay entertained with TVs and speakers, and diminish the amount of pit stops with clean, on-board restrooms.